turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/demos/go_odata_demo.md

 ## Introduction

-Unlike OrganisationService, Web API is platform agnostic, so I decided to build a client in Go.
-Looking back, the process did not teach me much about using the WebApi.
-The App and the code are both pretty useless in that regard, however, I have found the app useful when learning about authentication.
+The intention for this project was to build a console based WebApi client in Go.
+This was a fun project to build but it was not particularly useful in terms of learning about working with the API.

+However, this project was unexpectedly useful in learning about authentication.

 ## Authentication

 This demo will run the application without any credentials or Azure/Dataverse configuration.
 It will work through the errors to authenticate using both app only access and delegated access.

-To start, create a .env file in the root directory of the application, as follows
+To start, create a .env file in the root directory of the application, as follows:

 ```
 CLIENT_ID=